lucamainini/GENOME-BASED-PREDICTION/README.md

 <a name="description"/>

 ## Description
 Here the results of a statistical analysis of breast cancer data are presented.
 The relevant datasets used for this project can be found through the [Cancer Cell Line Encyclopedia (CCLE)](https://depmap.org/portal/download/) database.
 The CCLE is a multi-institutional effort to develop a comprehensive database for varying types of cancer.

-All relevant statistical undertakings in this project are categorized under different project folders with respect to their scope and or data.